zaneobrien/UsedCarDeals/README.md

 Searching for a new car? use this!

+This program compares prices from Edmunds used car data with active listings on Craigslist in order to find great deals on Craigslist.

 ### Prep

 1) Clone from github, making sure you use the --recursive flag in order to grab the sub modules